 B. Cade Massey, assistant professor of organizational behavior at the Yale School of Management, conducted research that was published in an article in Psychology Today.
 He found that pessimism can actually be a great motivator when used in the right context.
 The article reports, “When we’ve been successful before and have a realistic expectation of being successful again, we may be lulled into laziness and overconfidence.
 Pessimism can give us the push that we need to try our best.”

 Pessimism is also good when thinking in terms of having a proactive plan.
-If you are overly optimistic in your forecasts, (i.e. Netflix CEO Reed Hastings thinking that his customer base wouldn’t flinch at a price increase or a brand-new business model) it could be a disaster (as I just said: reference Netflix).
+If you are overly optimistic in your forecasts, (i.e. Netflix CEO Reed Hastings thinking that his customer base wouldn’t flinch at a price increase or a brand-new business model) it could be a disaster.
 If, instead, you already have a plan for potentially difficult situations – then yes, maybe you’re thinking like a pessimist, but you’ve got a plan and you’re prepared.

 Wouldn’t you rather be prepared than caught off guard?

 I’m not saying that we need to do away with optimism, or that we need to dwell in the doom and gloom of pessimism.
 I’m just saying that maybe we need to take note of this research and think strategically about how we use both perspectives to our business advantage.

 I’d like to call this having a “Strategic Perspective”.

 As Psychology Today says, “It’s simply not the case that optimism is “good” and pessimism is “bad”—although that’s how we’ve been encouraged to think about them.
 Rather, both are functional.
 And both have value.”